Forecast-it/handbook/our-internal-systems.md

 We use this to help troubleshoot things in Forecast that are difficult for our users.
 For instance if we introduced a new feature, do people then understand how it works.
 If they do, great!
 If not, we'll have to take a look at it again in the product team.

+### Mixpanel

+Mostly used analysis of user behaviour.

 ### AWS

-We use this service hos all our infrastructure.
+We use this service to host all our infrastructure.